Discovering Hidden Caves and Rock Formations in the Grampians

 The Grampians National Park has a rich Aboriginal history with several significant rock art sites that connect you to the cultural landscape.
 Places like Ngamadjidj Shelter and Gulgurn Manja Shelter give you a glimpse into the traditional owners’ stories and are located in natural caves and shelters.
 These sites are sacred to the indigenous people and add another layer to your adventure.

-See also How many days does it take for eyebrow tattoo to heal?
+See also How many tattoo removal sessions does it take to get rid of a tattoo?

 Halls Gap and Signal Peak